Spoiled by Paris

 So as I mentioned previously, Candice and I spent our honeymoon in Paris a couple of weeks ago.
 Surprisingly, we didn’t do a whole lot of food tourism — I think we were too busy doing regular tourist stuff! — but that didn’t keep us from having a great time there food-wise, and spoiling ourselves for when we came home.

 We did, at least, bring back some wine: a Coudoulet de Beaucastel Côtes-du-Rhone 2002 and a Demessey Pouilly-Fuissé 2000, plus a bottle of Hine VSOP Cognac.
-(We nearly came back with an XO when the shop seemed to only have the display bottle of VSOP left, but it was a bit out of our budget.)
+(We nearly came back with an XO when the wholesale elite jerseys online shop seemed to only have the display bottle of VSOP left, but it was a bit out of our budget.)
 We’re saving the Pouilly-Fuissé to celebrate one month married, and the Côtes-du-Rhone to celebrate one year.
 I’ve already started in on the Hine but it’s not really the season, so it’s keeping my Scotch collection company for now.

 We threw the wine merchant for a bit of a loop: at first he was treating us like what must be typical tourists — showing us uninteresting sweet wines at low prices.
 It was only after I explained that I wanted a dry wine and gave a suitable price range that he got excited about finding us something and started talking about taste, vintage and terroir.
 I can’t imagine what the average tourists must leave with if that’s what he’s come to expect!
 (Actually, I can imagine, because I think I had it on the plane.)